riOSProgramming/FAQ/README.md

 ## Basics

-The most valuable source of information available to iOS Developers is [Apple's Developer Library](https://developer.apple.com/library/ios/navigation/).
+The most valuable source of information available to iOS Developers is [Apple Developer Documentation](https://developer.apple.com/documentation).
 This contains thousands of documents explaining every single function in the SDK, hundreds of sample applications and several years of WWDC videos.
 If you've got a problem, this should always be the first place that you should look.

 ## Prerequisites